-Professor Dame Alison Peacock CEO, Chartered College of Teaching, will be joined by John Dickens, Editor, Schools Week, about the proposals and what it means for the future of the profession.
+Professor Dame Alison Peacock CEO, Chartered College of Teaching, is joined by John Dickens, Editor, Schools Week, to discuss the proposals of the white paper and what it means for the future of the profession.
 Is it ambitious enough?
 Does it focus on the right areas?

 - Read the Chartered College’s response to the schools white paper.

 John Dickens, Editor of Schools Week, a weekly newspaper that explains, analyses and reports on education policy for school leaders.
 The newspaper specialises in the world of academies, one of the flagship reforms of the current government, helping to keep readers informed of the latest changes to digging into emerging issues.
 The newspaper has won several national awards for its agenda-setting investigations.
 Prior to Schools Week, John started as a journalist at a local paper in Slough.

 James Searjeant FCCT, Headteacher, Wyborne Primary and Nursery School.
 James has been a School Leader for over 15 years, working in numerous London Boroughs.
 He is currently the Headteacher of a large Local Authority Maintained Primary School in Royal Greenwich, London.
 He has obtained the NPQEL and is an Executive Board Member of the Royal Greenwich School Alliance.
 James is also a Trustee for The New School (a Democratic School in South London) and a member of the Management Board for the Royal Greenwich Virtual School.